EdwinTJ/DJANGO_Template/README.md

     * django.contrib.auth.context_processors.auth
     * django.contrib.messages.context_processors.messages

-Plese feel free to use the repository as a template to make it esiaer.
-If you find something worng let me know.
+Please feel free to use the repository as a template to make it easier.
+If you find something wrong, let me know.

 Hope it helps